luizpvas/functuts/priv/tutorials/en/02-building-a-simple-and-useful-elm-component.md

 # Building a simple and useful Elm component

 I think it's fair to say Elm is difficult to learn, specially compared to most mainstream languages.
-It took me quite some time to feel _in control_ and be productive with.
-Some of the things we need to learn are how to deal with immutable data structures, how to model our app with a strong type system and make our app _do_ things with no side effects.
-Maybe you already know those things well, maybe you're somewhat familiar with them, but maybe this is your first introduction to those concepts.
+It took me quite some time to feel in control and be productive with.
+Some of the things we need to learn are: how to deal with immutable data structures, how to model our app with a strong type system and make our app _do_ things with no side effects.

-Instead of trying to explain those things as separate topics, we're gonna jump straight into building something without even thinking about them and I'll do my best to explain the thought process behind each step.
+Instead of trying to explain those things as separate topics, we're gonna jump straight into building something and I'll do my best to explain the thought process behind each step.

 ## What we're building